J. Hutton Pulitzer: Intellectual property

 He went on to run a patent holding company in Dallas.
 His company J. Hutton Pulitzer and Co. in the mid 2000s sold bottled rainwater under the brand Purain and crystals for over $100,000.
-He claims to have filed over 100 patents and to be the most prolific inventor since Thomas Edison.
+He claimed to have filed over 100 patents and to be the most prolific inventor since Thomas Edison.

 Treasure hunting

 In 2016, Pulitzer appeared as a treasure hunter on The Curse of Oak Island on the History Channel.
 He searched for the Ark of the Covenant and working with amateur historians from the Ancient Artifact Preservation Society he claimed that a sword found in the waters off Oak Island in Nova Scotia had "magical magnetic properties" and was evidence of Roman presence in North America and contact with the Miꞌkmaq, which a historian of that people dismissed.
-An archaeologist and a science writer who criticized Pulitzer's claim and suggested the sword was a replica say that Pulitzer threatened to sue them.
+An archaeologist and a science writer criticized Pulitzer's claim, suggested the sword was a replica said that Pulitzer threatened to sue them.